vinniegarcia/khanwei/README.md

 ## Compiling
 1. `dotnet build`

+## Endpoints:
+1. `GET /conway/boards`: List all boards in the database.
+Gets all records, no paging/filtering.
+2. `POST /conway/board`: Create a new board game.
+3. `GET /conway/board/{boardId}`: Show a single board game configuration.
+4. `GET /conway/board/{boardId}/next`: Show the board game's next state.
+5. `GET /conway/board/{boardId}/future/{steps}`: Show the board game's state after the specified number of ticks.
+6. `GET /conway/board/{boardId}/final/{maxAttempts}`: Show the final board game state, if computable within the number of attempts given.
+If not, throw an exception.

 ## Decisions Made:
 1. *Persistenace:* I went with SQLite for ease of setup.
 Yes this scales to just one machine.
 I could have gone with a distributed cache like Redis but that would add another layer of complexity and overhead, and I didn't think setting up a whole docker compose stack was worth it for an interview takehome exercise.
 2. *ORM:* I could have used Entity Framework or Dapper, but it's SQLite and 2 SQL queries and nobody should be afraid to write some SQL :).